bbc/Imager.js/README.md

 ### Mixing various configurations

-You might want to generate HiDPI responsives images.
+You might want to generate HiDPI responsive images.
 But what if you also include images from another provider which serves a totally different set of sizes, without pixel ratio?

 Here is an example to serve your own images alongside [Flickr images](http://www.flickr.com/).